 By Air: Direct international flights are available from Kolkata, Delhi, Bodh Gaya, Guwahati, Mumbai, Bagdogra, Dhaka, Bangkok, Kathmandu, and Singapore to Bhutan.
 However, the flight from Kathmandu to Bhutan is the most thrilling and famous because you get to witness stunning views of four of the world's highest mountains.

 During the tour, you will stay overnight in a 3-star hotel or above.
 The rooms are spacious, luxurious, comfortable, and clean.
-There are also a guesthouse, homestay, and farm stay options available.
-To experience a typical Bhutanese lifestyle, farm stay of homestay is the best option.
-The accommodation in the remote areas is more on the basic side than big cities.
+There are also guesthouse, homestay, and farm stay options available.
+To experience a typical Bhutanese lifestyle, a farm stay or homestay is the best option.
+The accommodation in the remote areas is more on the basic side than in big cities.

 The best time to travel to Bhutan might differ from one location to another.
 Southern Bhutan has tropical weather, whereas the eastern part is warmer than the western part of the country.
 The northern part of Bhutan receives snowfall throughout the year because of the Himalayas.
 Usually, September to November is known as the best time to visit Bhutan.
 The sky is clear and sunny.
 Also, March to April is another best time to travel here.
 Many vegetations and floras decorate the trail.